varunpm1/VPAccordionAnimation/README.md

 3. You can download the update code :P

 ## History

+### Version 3.0.0
+Now the VPAccordionAnimation supports pods as well.
+Also it has been migrated to Swift 4 as well.

 ### Version 2.1.1
 Fixed the offset issue which causes slight flicking when collapsing the cells